 With the help of volunteers, supporters, and donors, over 6,000 children have been positively impacted through Fostering Hope’s programs.

 Nicole’s contributions to Cleveland have been recognized with awards including the Beech Brook Partnership Award in 2015, Good News Giving Agency 2014 and 2016, OhioGuidestone Volunteer Achievement Award 2012-2013, the National Council of Jewish Women’s Roslyn Z. Wolf Award in 2015, and was named one of Sun News’ Inspiring People of 2015.
 Previously, Nicole served as the director of Joining Together, and as a paralegal for Ross, Brittain & Schonberg in Cleveland, Ohio.
-She holds a Bachelor of Art History from Kent State University and is currently a student at Case Western Reserve University’s Mandel School of Applied Social Sciences studying Nonprofit Management Organization.
-Nicole is a member of the Cleveland BridgeBuilders’ Class of 2016, and lives in Pepper Pike with her husband and three daughters.
+She holds a Bachelor of Art History from Kent State University and a Master's in Nonprofit Organizations from Case Western Reserve University’s Jack, Joseph, and Morton Mandel School of Applied Social Sciences.
+Nicole was raised in Cleveland, Ohio and currently lives in Atlanta with her husband and three daughters.